LinkedIn Recruiter Lite vs. Professional: Is the $170/mo Worth It? (June 2026)

 Pricing Breakdown: What You're Actually Paying Per Hire

 Recruiter Lite costs $2,040 annually for one user with 360 InMails (30 per month).
 Professional requires an annual contract at roughly $10,800 per seat, delivering 1,800 InMails total.
-Neither offers month-to-month billing.
+Professional is generally sold on annual contracts, while Recruiter Lite may offer monthly billing depending on the plan and checkout terms.

 LinkedIn charges approximately $10 for each additional InMail credit beyond your allocation.
 If you need 100 extra messages, that's another $1,000 on top of your subscription.